cartant/ts-action/README.md

 ## Usage

-Action creators are declared using the `action` method:
+Action creators are declared using the `action` function:

 ```ts
 import { action } from "ts-action";